peppesapienza/RocketAlert/README.md

 Would you like to improve your User Experience's while asking user to do some action?

-With a modern style and a powerful personalization RocketAlert could help you to increase your conversion rate.
+With a modern style and a powerful personalization RocketAlert will help you to increase your conversion rate.

 - [Installation](./README.md#installation)
 - [Communication](./README.md#communication)